 And to walk humbly with your God?
 (Micah 6:8)

 Christians should be excited about the prospect that good, observable research (unlike evolutionary storytelling) could not only introduce new flavors of chocolate and increase the global production of cocoa beans, but that it also has the potential to help people to be treated fairly.
 We should strive to promote social justice in this world.
-One way that we at Answers in Genesis have done this is through a Fair Trade Market here at the Creation Museum for Christmas Town.
-This market allowed guests to shop for unique Christmas gifts that were ethically sourced.
+One way that we at Answers in Genesis have done this is through a Fair Trade Market here at the Creation Museum and Ark Encounter.

 Instead of giving us an insight into the evolutionary history of chocolate, this study actually shows us the amazing diversity God has placed into all organisms.
 Even when we commercially exploit a product and may have dramatically reduced its genetic diversity, God has created ample wild varieties and given humans the intellect to hybridize plant species to make them hardier.